A Custom Server for Shottr

 // Get the uploaded file details

-$file = $_FILES['file'];
+$file = $_FILES["file"];

-$fileName = $file['name'];
+$fileName = $file["name"];

-$tmpFilePath = $file['tmp_name'];
+$tmpFilePath = $file["tmp_name"];

 $fileContent = file_get_contents($tmpFilePath);

-$newFileName = base58_encode($now) . '.' . $extension;
+$newFileName = base58_encode($now) . ".webp";

-$target = $uploadDirectory .$newFileName;
+$target = $uploadDirectory . $newFileName;

 try {